Oulanka National Park: History

-From 2002, Oulanka was the first of the two Finnish national parks which became part of World Wide Fund for Nature's PAN Parks, the other one being the Southwestern Archipelago National Park.
+From 2002, Oulanka was the first of two Finnish national parks to become part of World Wide Fund for Nature's PAN Parks, with the other being the Southwestern Archipelago National Park.

+Although hunting and fishing, and later farming, were the primary occupation of people in the area, the most notable activity in modern-day Oulanka is tourism.

 Nature

-Oulanka National Park is a unique and versatile combination of northern, southern and eastern nature.
-The landscape is made up of pine forests, river valleys with sandy banks and rapids, and in the north of vast mires.
-It has a unique river ecosystem and is an example of untouched and unlogged boreal forest, close to the arctic circle, which is protected by World Wide Fund for Nature from intensive reindeer herding.
-The area is rich in animal and plant species, even endangered ones.
+Oulanka National Park is a combination of northern, southern, and eastern nature.
+In the north, there are vast mires.
+It has a unique river ecosystem, with rapids and river valleys with sandy banks.
+Made up of pine forests, the landscape is an example of untouched and unlogged boreal forest, close to the Arctic Circle, which is protected by World Wide Fund for Nature from intensive reindeer herding.
 Near the visitor's center is the Oulanka Research Center, which is part of the Thule Institute and was established in 1966 to facilitate research in biological and geological sciences.
-The research center also offers its facilities to visiting tourists or hikers, during the less busy seasons.

-Along with the rugged geography and the varied microclimates, the location of the park is also one of the main reasons for the great variety of plants and trees, with more than 500 vascular plant species in the area.
-There is an overlap between northern and southern species in terms of their distribution, and numerous species in the east of Finland have their westernmost outposts here.
-Oulanka has a nutrient-rich soil, which makes it ideal for the rare and demanding flora that is found here.
-The Oulanka River Valley was a very important dispersal route for various species coming from eastern Finland, after the last ice age.
-In late summer, the park is abound with bilberries and mushrooms, and wild orchids are one of the most popular flowers in the area.
+Along with the rugged geography and the varied microclimates, area is rich in animal and plant species, including endangered species and more than 500 vascular plant species.
+There is an overlap between northern and southern species in terms of their distribution, and numerous species in the east of Finland have their westernmost outposts there.
+Oulanka has a nutrient-rich soil, which makes it ideal for the rare and demanding flora that is found there.
+The Oulanka River Valley was a very important dispersal route for various species coming from eastern Finland after the last ice age.
+In late summer, the park has many bilberries and mushrooms, and wild orchids are one of the most popular flowers in the area.
+The lichen species Verrucaria oulankajokiensis, described in 2024, was originally collected from the park, where it grows on rocks on the shores of the River Oulankajoki.

-Riverbeds and alluvial meadows are home to rare species of butterflies, and more than a hundred different bird species have their home in the park.
-Most meadows are managed in a traditional manner, and reindeer herding continues to thrive within the park, although it is restricted to people from Lapland.
+Riverbeds and alluvial meadows are home to rare species of butterflies, there are more than a hundred different bird species in the park.
+Most meadows are managed in a traditional manner, and reindeer herding is allowed only for people from Lapland.
 In the park there are also rare birds such as the Siberian jay and capercaillies, which are fond of the herb-rich forests in the park.
-Endangered species such as bear, lynx and wolverine also find their home in Oulanka, along with moose and other game.
+Endangered species such as bear, lynx and wolverine also live in Oulanka, along with moose and other game.